A Season of Giving: A Charity & Craft Bazaar

 Ladies of Blessed Sacrament

 This group provides opportunities for women parishioners to become involved in social and service activities and raise funds for and distribute funds to charitable projects within the parish and the Saginaw Diocese.
 All women registered at Blessed Sacrament Parish are automatically members.
 The Ladies will have homemade cookies for sale.
+The Ladies will also be conducting a silent auction of a hand made wood bench that was donated to them.

 Learn More